tatism28M/Proyecto-MLOPS/README.md

 │
 ├── models                       # Trained and serialized models.
 │
-├── notebooks                    # Jupyter notebooks.
-│
-├── references                   # Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports                      # Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures                  # Generated graphics and figures to be used in reporting.